Transport in strained graphene: Interplay of Abelian and axial magnetic fields: Model

-\emph{Six-terminal transport}.~Since the six-terminal Hall bar geometry is most commonly employed in experiments to measure Hall responses, here we also compute $\sigma_{xy}$ in this setup [Fig.~\ref{fig:schematic}(c)].
+Since the six-terminal Hall bar geometry is most commonly employed in experiments to measure the Hall responses, here we also compute $\sigma_{xy}$ in this setup [Fig.~\ref{fig:schematic}(c)].
 It allows us to compute the transverse Hall voltage between two vertical leads [Lead 2 (3) and Lead 6 (5)] and a longitudinal voltage between Lead 5 (3) and Lead 6 (2).
 We consider a current $j$ flowing only between Lead 1 and Lead 4 under the influence of an electric field $\mathbf{E}$.
-In the same spirit of the four-terminal calculation, here we have $E_x=V_2-V_3$ and $E_y=V_3-V_5$.
+In the same spirit of the four-terminal calculation, here we have $E_x=(V_2-V_3)/L_{23}$ and $E_y=(V_3-V_5)/W$.
+Here, $L_{23}$ is the distance between Lead 2 and Lead 3, which we set to be $L/5$.
 Then $\sigma_{xy}$ can be computed from Eq.~(\ref{eq:Hall}).
 While computing $\sigma_{xy}$ in Kwant, it is important to employ a fine energy mesh to observe its sharp quantized plateaus.